ankurk91/wp-google-analytics/readme.txt

 WordPress plugin directory already have many of these kind of plugins.
 But not all are optimized for performance.
-Most of them lacks some features, while some of them have unused features.
+Most of them lacks some features, while some of them cover unused features.

 This plugin was developed to provide most used feature in one place without compromising the speed.
 So give it a try , i am sure you will not regret for your decision.